DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Resolvers SHOULD NOT exceed the rollover certificate set over UDP, and SHOULD keep certificate responses below 4096 octets.

-A client cannot tell from outside whether a rotation is in progress, so a client that wants PQ certificates over UDP across rotations SHOULD pad its certificate query to cover the rollover set rather than only the steady-state set; otherwise it silently drops to the classical certificate for the duration of every rollover window.
+A client cannot tell from outside whether a rotation is in progress.
+A client retrieving PQ certificates over UDP therefore MUST pad its certificate query to cover the rollover set rather than only the steady-state set; otherwise it silently drops to the classical certificate for the duration of every rollover window.
+This padding exceeds common fragmentation-avoidance targets, but clients SHOULD try UDP first because fragmented UDP works on most paths, and retry over TCP only after timeout or truncation.

 If the certificate response containing the PQ set would be larger than the request, the resolver MUST NOT return that oversized PQ response over UDP; it SHOULD instead return the classical certificate response with the TC flag set, so a classical-only client can proceed while a PQ-capable client learns that more certificates may be available.